Sustainable Polymers Tech Hub Workforce Initiative for a Sustainable Environment (WISE)

 To be considered for participation, applicants must:

-- Be enrolled as an undergraduate student in chemistry, engineering, or a related STEM discipline.
+- Be enrolled as an undergraduate student in chemistry, engineering, or another sustainable polymer industry discipline aligned with identified Tech Hub workforce needs.

 - Be enrolled in a qualified course.
 Approved courses are listed on the application below.